Brian and Ed Krassenstein: Twitter / X

-The Krassenstein brothers gained prominence as activists on Twitter, particularly within the "Resistance" movement, by consistently challenging the presidency of Donald Trump.
+The Krassenstein brothers gained prominence as activists on Twitter, particularly within the "Resistance" movement, by consistently challenging the policies of Donald Trump.
 They frequently responded to Trump's tweets, drawing the attention and support of several prominent U.S. political figures, including members of Congress such as Eric Swalwell, Ayanna Pressley, Amy Klobuchar and Cory Booker, as well as political commentators like Van Jones and Megyn Kelly.
 The brothers regularly engaged in public debates with political figures and influencers, including Marjorie Taylor Greene and Alexandria Ocasio-Cortez, on contentious topics such as transgender rights, critical race theory, and gun control.

-After President Trump blocked the Krassenstein brothers on Twitter, they were included in a lawsuit filed by the Knight First Amendment Institute against Trump.
+After Trump blocked the Krassenstein brothers on Twitter, they were included in a lawsuit filed by the Knight First Amendment Institute against Trump.
 The lawsuit argued that Trump's Twitter account functioned as a public forum and that blocking users violated their First Amendment rights.
 In August 2018, following a federal court ruling, Trump unblocked the Krassensteins and numerous other critics.

 In 2018, Brian raised $12,083 for the legal defense fund of former FBI deputy director Andrew McCabe by promoting a GoFundMe campaign on Twitter.
 "I just want to take a minute to thank each and every member of the DOJ and FBI who have come under attack by our President," Brian tweeted, having raised more money for McCabe's defense than any other individual social media user.

 In May 2019, Twitter suspended the accounts of both Krassenstein brothers.
 At the time of their suspension, Ed Krassenstein's account had an estimated 925,802 followers, while Brian Krassenstein's account had approximately 698,039 followers, according to Social Blade.
 Ed later revealed to The Daily Beast that his higher follower count was partly due to originally creating his account as a Justin Bieber fan account before rebranding it under his own name.
 Twitter justified the suspension by alleging that the brothers were using fake accounts in violation of the platform’s terms of service.
 In response, both Brian and Ed took to their Facebook accounts to protest the ban, calling on Twitter to provide evidence of their alleged misconduct or to reinstate their accounts.